kiran-collab/CSI-based-Indoor-Localization/README.md

 # SWidir

-This is the official implementation for _SWiDir: Enhancing Smartphone-based Walking Direction Estimation with Passive WiFi Sensing_ accepted at WF-IoT '23.
+This is the official implementation for _SWiDir: Enhancing Smartphone-based Walking Direction Estimation with Passive WiFi Sensing_ accepted at MASS '23.

 <div align="center">
 <img src="assets/swidir.png" >